 We believe academic success cannot be narrowly defined.
-The ability for students to be engaged learners to understand themselves, their histories, their identities, and the world are necessary to build critical thinking and self-actualization skills to release their power in shaping themselves and the world.
+The ability for students to be engaged learners and to understand themselves, their histories, their identities, and the world is essential for building critical thinking and self-actualization skills and to release their power in shaping themselves and the world.

-We believe the histories of communities of color and low-income people in our society bring context to the treatment by current-day institutions, policies, and practices.
-We cannot address those systems by ignoring the complexity of their histories with our communities.
+We believe the histories and treatment of communities of color and low-income people in our society are important for understanding and changing current-day institutions, policies, and practices.
+We cannot address these inequities by first not understanding the complexity of these histories within our communities.

 We believe in the interconnectedness of community to change systems and the world.
 Cross-cultural dynamics matter in our work and collaborative relationships are key to changing the world.